cjhammang/ReauthoringClone/README.md

 ### Create a sample site

-The sample site is available through the [bitbucket reauthoring repository](https://bitbucket.org/abelardopardo/reauthoring)
+The sample site is available through [this bitbucket reauthoring repository](https://bitbucket.org/abelardopardo/reauthoring)

 1. Go to https://bitbucket.org/abelardopardo/reauthoring/downloads

 2. Download the repository.

 3. Unpack the ZIP in a folder in your own computer (in which you have installed Sphinx).
-Alternatively to these steps you could have simply cloned the repository with `git`.
+Alternatively to these steps you can clone the repository with `git` (if you don't know what this means, doesn't matter).

-4. Open a command window in windows
+4. Open a command window in your computer.

-5. Go to the folder where you downloaded the repository.
+5. Go to the folder where you downloaded and expanded the repository.
 There should be a file called `conf.py` in that folder.

 6. Type the command `make html` in the command window

 7. Open the browser and look at the file _build/html/index.html that was created in that same folder.
-You should be looking at a sample of a set of pages created using the authoring toolkit.
+You should be looking at a sample of pages created using the authoring toolkit.
+Go ahead, modify them, type again the `make html` command and a new version is ready.

 Happy designing!